innoq/scep/README.md

     	enforce a challenge password
   -crtvalid string
-    	validity for new client certificates in days (default "365") -csrverifierexec string
+    	validity for new client certificates in days (default "365") -cmsverifierexec string
+    	will be passed the CMS/PKCS7 for verification the CMS signature -csrverifierexec string
     	will be passed the CSRs for verification
   -debug